ucsb-cs48/w20/_lab/lab06.md

     * **Final presentation leader (week 9/10).**  This person will give the final class presentation during week 9/10.
     * **Retro leader (lab09).**  This person will lead a retro during week 9.

-4. (20 minutes) Your mentor will now do a review of your product similar to the one that you did last week during lab05, but in an accelerated fashion, looking only at the product from a user standpoint, the README.md, and the code.
+4. (20 minutes) Your mentor will now do a discussion with you about your product building on the MVP demo that you did last week during lab05, but in an accelerated fashion, looking only at the product from a user standpoint, the README.md, and the code, and identifying the path forward.

-    * Your same "reviewee" from last week should set up the application for the mentor to run themselves.
+    * Your same "lead presenter" from last week should be prepared to set up the application for the mentor to run themselves if desired.
     * ALL other team members should listen and take notes on the slack, with particular emphasis on their respective new roles (product owner, scrum master, etc.)

     Mentors, you have discretion to use the 20 minutes as you see fit, focusing on any/all of these.
-    * The product from a user standpoint
+    * The product from a user standpoint and the road ahead to a final product.
     * Whether the README.md has clear instructions to configure and run the product from its source codeN
     * The quality of the code itself